Have you ever felt embarrassed on a ride?

 Ride with kind people and be curious.
 Every person you meet has something to teach you.

-Get out there and ride, the miles will increase your confidence and ability to know what you are capable of.
+The miles will increase your confidence and ability to know what you are capable of.
 You are always capable of more that you think.
 Just remember to eat, drink and listen to others.
 I've learnt a lot from my own mistakes and from other peoples.

 How do you silence your 'inner chimp' when on a ride?